zhonghan721/tp/docs/DeveloperGuide.md

 ### Register

-1. Registering for an account
+1. Registering for an account.

    1. Prerequisites: None